mattgemmell/ExampleLiquidBlock/README.md

     	Stuff goes here…
     </blockquote>`

 Simple.
-Should be useful as a template for other Jekyll/Liquid blocks.
+Should be useful as a template for other Liquid / Jekyll blocks.